DaemonEngine/Urcheon/README.md

 This stage is required, it produces for you a testable pakdir with final formats: compressed textures, compiled map etc. If your assets are tracked in a Git repository, you can a build partial pakdir using the `-r` or `--reference` options plus an arbitrary past Git reference (tag, commit…)

 You can set a `PAKPATH` environment variable to declare multiple directories containing other pakdir, it's needed if your package relies on other ones.
-The format is like the good old `PATH` environment variable: pathes separated with colons.
+The format is like the good old `PATH` environment variable: _pathes separated with colons_.

-If you're building a partial package, an extra entry containing your previous package version is added to `DEPS` file automatically.
+If you're building a partial `dpk` package, an extra entry containing your previous package version is added to `DEPS` file automatically.

 You must call this stage before the `package` one.

 ### The `package` stage

-This stage produces a pak file from your previously built pakdir.
-It automatically write the version string of the produced pak and automatically rewrites your `DEPS` file with version from other pakdir in `PAKPATH`.
+This stage produces a pak file from your previously built pakdir and your game supports `dpk` format.
+Urcheon automatically writes the version string of the produced pak and automatically rewrites your `DEPS` file with version from other pakdir in `PAKPATH`.

 ### The `clean` stage